QED-92/cyber-security/modules/hydra/hydra.md

 To fully grasp the challenge of brute forcing passwords one must understand the underlying equation that determines the total number of possible combinations:

 - $N = c^n$
     - N = total number of possible combinations
     - c = number of characters in character set
     - n = number of characters in password

 Example:

-A 6 character password containing only lowercase letters from the english alphabet has over 300 million possible combinations.
+A 6 character password containing only lowercase letters from the English alphabet has over 300 million possible combinations.

 - $N = 26^6 = 308,915,776$